ainafp/ainafp.github.io/content/pages/projects.md

 &nbsp;

-##GLOBAL QUANTIFICATION OF STRUCTURAL CONNECTIVITY VIA A CONDUCTANCE MODEL (2017 - 2020)
+##Global quantification of structural connectivity via a conductance model (2017 - 2020)
 *MGH/HMS, Boston, MA*

 Development of a global method that quantifies structural brain connectivity derived from diffusion MRI, with the use of a conductance model.
 Detecting structural brain connectivity differences in disease.
 Here you can find the [paper](https://www.sciencedirect.com/science/article/abs/pii/S1053811919300333?via%3Dihub) and [code](https://www.nitrc.org/projects/conductance).